iszczesniak/cpp/memory/index.md

 operator.
 I prefer the *constructor elision*, because it's about constructors only (and not the assignment operators too), and it can elide not only the copy constructor, but also the move constructor.
-Let's remember that the standard calls it *copy/move elision*.
+However, let's remember that the standard calls it *copy/move elision*.

 Between C++11 and C++17 what counted as the constructor elision or a return value optimization changed.
 Since C++17, there is no return